 Autopsy set for decomposed body found in Detroit garage

 Authorities say an anthropologist will perform an autopsy on a severely decomposed body found inside a parked car in Detroit.
-Wayne County Medical Examiner's Office spokesman Lloyd Jackson says a Michigan State University anthropologist is scheduled to conduct the autopsy Tuesday.
+Wayne County Medical Examiner's Office spokesman Lloyd Jackson says a University of Michigan anthropologist will conduct the autopsy Tuesday.

 Comments